- Committee on Foreign Investment in the U.S.

 - U.S. Trade Laws

-The role of the Manufacturing and Services (MAS) Regulatory Affairs program is to represent the competitiveness interests of U.S. companies and industries in the Federal Regulatory Review process.
-MAS conducts economic analyses to support regulatory reform and reviews cost-benefit analyses prepared by other Federal agencies.
-MAS’s primary value added arises from its unique industry and international trade expertise.
-The Office of Competition and Economic Analysis coordinates the MAS Regulatory Affairs program.
+The role of the Industry & Analysis (I&A) Regulatory Affairs program is to represent the competitiveness interests of U.S. companies and industries in the Federal Regulatory Review process.
+I&A conducts economic analyses to support regulatory reform and reviews cost-benefit analyses prepared by other Federal agencies.
+I&A’s primary value added arises from its unique industry and international trade expertise.
+The Office of Trade and Economic Analysis coordinates the I&A Regulatory Affairs program.